National Insurance and State Pension Age

 Checking that you are not paying National Insurance past pension age as an employee

 As an employee you should stop paying National Insurance when you reach state pension age.
 The employer, however, still makes secondary (employer’s contributions).
 If you reach state pension age and your employer is still deducting National Insurance from your pay, you should contact the employer bringing evidence of your age, such as a birth certificate, passport or a certificate of age exception from the Pension Service.

 Checking your National Insurance after state pension age for the self-employed

 When you reach state pension age you are no longer liable to pay class 2 National Insurance.
 Class 2 is paid through your self-assessment tax return.

-If your self-employed profits exceed the lower earnings limit for class 4 (£8,060 for 2016-17 and 2015-16), you will pay class 4 National Insurance in the tax year in which you reach state pension age (as class 4 is based on profits for a tax year), but not for the following year.
+If your self-employed profits exceed the lower earnings limit for class 4, you will pay class 4 National Insurance in the tax year in which you reach state pension age (as class 4 is based on profits for a tax year), but not for the following year.